rongallant/meta-collections/readme.txt

 == Installation ==
-1. Upload the plugin folder` to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. ..or just download it trough the wordpress new plugin interface searching for 'meta collections'
+1. ...or just download it trough the wordpress add plugin interface searching for 'meta collections'
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress (start using)
 1. Create a Collection
 1. Create a Metadata Schema
 1. Compose the Collection's User Interface
+1. Edit and compose the collection table overview elements
 1. Start managing your collection
 1. Build your collection details into your template or use shortcode